YinHK-gameDev/unity-learn/art & graphics/meshes/LOD/LOD Group.md

 Alternatively, you can manually define **transition zones** inside each LOD level by **its position**.
 Each zone **begins and ends before the next LOD level’s threshold**.
 You define what proportion of each LOD level to use as the transition zone; that is, you **set how far before the next level’s threshold the transition begins**:

+Fade Transition Width (by position)

 ![](../img/LODGroup-FadeTransitionWidth.png)

+se the **Fade Transition Width** property to define the transition zone on each LOD level:

+1. Disable the **Animate Cross-fading** option.

+2. Click on the specific LOD level box that you want to set.

+    The **Fade Transition Width** property appears below the **LOD Group** selection bar.

+3. Set the **Fade Transition Width** property to define the width of the cross-fade transition zone as a proportion (**between 0.0 and 1.0**) of the current LOD level’s entire length.
+For example, specify a smaller value to delay the onset of the blending and create a faster transition.

 ### ref